emmaC11/F1-monza-token-system/README.md

 * If the user inputs are valid, the tokens will be withdrawn from their account & their balance will be updated.
 * The user will be provided with a code that they can enter at the kiosks located around the track to claim their tokens.

+> User Story: As a first time user, I want to withdraw tokens from my account.

 ![image](https://user-images.githubusercontent.com/83119583/192315324-1244999e-f742-4360-8664-d8a9c1da92c3.png)

 ## Transfer Tokens